 Once earned under the terms of the employee's employment contract, commissions are legally indistinguishable from wages and are entitled to the same protections.
 This means that employers cannot require any deductions beyond those authorized for wages.
 Commissions must be paid over promptly on established regular paydays.
 While employers can deduct to recoup commission advances, or draws against commissions, they can do so only from the portion of the employee's compensation that constitutes commissions and cannot deduct from his or her wages or salary.Protections for independent contractors who receive commissions

 While independent contractors are deprived of many of the protections afforded to employees, commissioned independent contractors do enjoy some protections in the payment of commissions.
 Companies using independent contractor salespersons must provide a written commission agreement and all commissions must be paid within five days of becoming due under that agreement.Consult NYC attorneys who understand commissioned workers

 Compensation for commissioned employees and contractors is rarely straightforward.
 Whether deliberate or accidental, this creates the potential for significant underpayment and the deprivation of rightfully earned compensation.
 If you believe you have been wrongfully denied commissions, whether you are an employee or an independent contractor, you may have legal recourse and a means for receiving that to which you are entitled.
 Our NYC wage and hour attorneys at the law firm of Joseph & Kirschenbaum LLP understand the intricacies of New York's wage and hour laws, especially as they apply to commissioned workers.
 We can thoroughly investigate your case and determine what legal options you may have.
 Call our office today to arrange a free initial consultation.
-We are available toll free at 1.866.348.7394 or online.
+We are available at (212) 688-5640 or online.
 Se habla espanol.